sphinx-doc/sphinx/doc/latex.rst

   .. versionchanged:: 1.5
      formerly, the original environments were modified by Sphinx.

+- the list is not exhaustive: refer to :file:`sphinx.sty` for more.

 .. hint::

    As an experimental feature, Sphinx can use user-defined template file for